%2F%2Fusers%2F5d729193-6522-4462-943a-d502a7ead174%2Fratecard%2F313427729_2417756375067596_980614047839732216_n1.jpg&w=1200&q=75)

 Hey there, fellow anglers!
-Looking to beat those winter blues?
+Ready to shake off those winter blues and get your reel spinning?
 We've got just the ticket.
-Our Winter Special fishing charter in Matagorda, Texas is the perfect cure for cabin fever.
-For a limited time, we're knocking $50 off our regular half-day rate.
-That means five solid hours of fishing action at a price that'll make your wallet happy.
-From November 30th to February 28th, you can get out on Matagorda Bay and tangle with some of the coolest cold-weather catches around.
-Trust me, there's nothing like the thrill of a bent rod to warm you up on a chilly day!
+Our Winter Special Half-Day Charter in Matagorda is the perfect cure for cabin fever.
+For a limited time, we're knocking $50 off our regular price, giving you 5 hours of prime fishing time at a steal.
+From November 30th to February 28th, you'll be targeting some of the bay's most sought-after winter residents.
+And trust me, there's nothing like the thrill of a big catch to warm you up on a chilly day.

 "What a great trip.
 Thank you" - Joseph